Overgaden Oven Vandet 28: 19th century

 The number of residents had increased to 86 at the 1880 census.
 Johan Frederik Clement, a retailer, resided on the ground floor of the front wing with his wife Anna Margrethe Clement (née Petersen), their three children (aged four to six) and his sister-in-law Ane Hansen (née Larsen).
-Theodor Heinrich Hamburger, pastor at Frederick's Church, resided on the first floor with his wife Christine Frederikke Hamburger (née Mathiesen=, their four children (aged 23 to 28) and one maid.
-Johan Anton Hansen, an inspector, resided om one of the second floor apartments with his wife Anna Vilhelmine Hansen (née Toussieng), his mother-in-law Anna Marie Toussieng (née Simonsen) and two lodgers (clerk and sailor).
+Theodor Heinrich Hamburger, pastor at Frederick's Church, resided on the first floor with his wife Christine Frederikke Hamburger (née Mathiesen), their four children (aged 23 to 28) and one maid.
+Johan Anton Hansen, an inspector, resided in one of the second floor apartments with his wife Anna Vilhelmine Hansen (née Toussieng), his mother-in-law Anna Marie Toussieng (née Simonsen) and two lodgers (clerk and sailor).
 Jens Peter Petersen, a brewery worker (bryggerknægt), resided in the other second floor apartment with his wife Mathilde Margrethe Petersen (née Hansen) and their two daughters (aged one and six).
-Hans Christian Dinesen, a duer, resided on the third floor with his wife Ingeborg Cathrine Dinesen, f.
+Hans Christian Dinesen, a dyer, resided on the third floor with his wife Ingeborg Cathrine Dinesen f.
 Steg and their four children (aged three to 18).
-Peter Olsen, a sand-digger (sandgraver), resided on the ground floor of the side wing with his wife Margrethe Olsen (mée Jessen) and their nine children (aged 10 to 29).
+Peter Olsen, a sand-digger (sandgraver), resided on the ground floor of the side wing with his wife Margrethe Olsen (née Jessen) and their nine children (aged 10 to 29).
 Christen Andersen, a smith, resided on the ground floor of the side wing with his wife Karen Marie Andersen (née Wulff), their five children (aged two to 14) and two lodgers (workman and cooper).
 Julius Villiam Grøndahl, a master smith, resided on the first floor of the side wing with his wife Kirsten Grøndahl (née Nielsen), their three children (aged one to four) and one lodger (miller).
 Ane Elisabeth Jensen (née Lorentzen), a 55-year-old widow, resided on the first floor of the side wing with her four children (aged 14 to 28) and three lodgers (smith, smith's apprentice and goldsmith's apprentice).
 Johannes Alfred Hansen, a ship rigger, resided on the second floor of the side wing with his wife Nicoline Christiane Hansen (née Larsen), their four children (aged one to six) and one lodger.
-Oluf Emanuel Olsen Woer, a smith, resided on the second floor of the side wing with his wife Frederikke Henriette Woer (mée Meyer), their six children (aged four to 26), fellow smith Jens Peter Grøndahl, Grøndahl's wife Anna Christine Grøndahl (née Johansen) and their one-year-old son.
+Oluf Emanuel Olsen Woer, a smith, resided on the second floor of the side wing with his wife Frederikke Henriette Woer (née Meyer), their six children (aged four to 26), fellow smith Jens Peter Grøndahl, Grøndahl's wife Anna Christine Grøndahl (née Johansen) and their one-year-old son.
 Hendrik Johansen, a workman, resided on the ground floor of the side wing to the left with his wife Nicoline Jacobine Johansen (née Junch) and their three children (aged one to seven).
 Jacobine Jensen (née Petersen), a 46-year-old widow seamstress, resided on the first floor of the side wing to the left.